Imnotegor/sudoku/README.md

 # sudoku
-Game off sudoku, without adds and imo looks clean
+Game of sudoku, without adds and imo looks clean also you can play offline